 I mean, can you imagine?

-So much probing, dissecting, demanding on what is- at the base of it all- someone’s sex life (or non-existing sex life)... can you imagine how much hurt, devastation, and damage is being caused when posed to people who are silently suffering?
+So much probing, dissecting, and analyzing about what is- at the base of it all- someone’s sex life (or non-existing sex life) is craaazy inappropriate and downright disrespectful.
+Can you imagine how much hurt, devastation, and damage is being caused when posed to people who are silently suffering?
 The thing most people do not realize is that they can never know who is suffering and who isn’t.
 They don’t get that having a child does not define someone’s worth and right to exist.

 I am blessed to have an amazing mother and an amazing mother-in-law who never put pressure on me and my husband, and would straight up tell others to let me and my husband live our lives the way we want to and respect our decisions.
 I realize that unfortunately, many people do not have this type of support.
 Many times, too many times, the most pressure comes from the closest friends and family members.